-The Blue Cruise in the warm waters of Turkey guarantees a unique experience.
+The Blue Cruise in the warm waters of Turkey on the Turquoise Coast guarantees a unique experience.
 Hospitality, history and culture rolled into one.

 The history of this region is rich and varied.
 The Lycian Empire pre-dates Christ and although Turkey is a Muslim Country there are remnants of other religions as well as of the various civilisations that once existed in this stunning landscape.
 The modern road along the south west coast of Turkey is recent in historical terms.
 The best means of transport over the years has always been the sea.
 The sea now offers a unique experience for those enjoying cruising with the chance to anchor wherever passengers wish.

 The modern town of Demre west of Antalya and Kemer was once the site for the ancient Lycian City of Myra, the original home of Saint Nicholas who was the man who in more recent years is identified as Santa Claus.
 The town has a number of enjoy deserted houses which were the homes of Greeks who left almost a century ago in the forced Greek-Turkish population exchange.